OscarS05/Trello-like-project-api/README.md

 To edit it, install the "Draw.io Integration" extension in VSCode.
 If the diagram doesn't display, right-click on the file → "Reopen Editor With" → "Draw.io".

+If you want to view the .png image of the database's ER schema, you must view it from the GitHub repository because it cannot be viewed properly in VSC.

 ## Project Status
 The project is completed.